Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Results

 \subsection{Parameter analysis for $s$}

-We vary the starting value for the stepsize parameter $s$ between 1 and 20.
-The other parameters have been kept $r=7$, $p=0.15$, and $b=20$.
+The parameter $s$ describes the iteration stepsize for processing the subcubes of LRMR's local image restoration.
+We vary the parameter value for the stepsize $s$ between 1 and 20.
+The other parameter values have been kept $r=7$, $p=0.15$, and $b=20$.
 Figure \ref{fig:psnr-s} shows the PSNR values for different values of $s$.
+The trend shows that larger values for the stepsize $s$ yield smaller PSNR values.
+Hence, smaller values for $s$ are preferred, since we target a larger PSNR.
 The computational times in Matlab are shown in Figure \ref{fig:time-s}.
-In general smaller values for the stepsize $s$ provide larger PSNR values.
+The computational times are smaller for larger stepsizes $s$.
+However, the CPU times decrease significantly for stepsizes larger than 4.
 The computational tests were computed on the Indian Pines data set.

 In the following, we present the computational times in seconds in Matlab and Python in Table \ref{tab:stepsize}.
-A balance between smaller stepsizes that produce better PSNR and larger stepsizes that are better in terms of computational time and effort has to be achieved.
-However, the difference in PSNR is not significant.
+Also, the gradient values for the computational times in Matlab $\nabla t_{Matlab}$ are presented.
+The result is that a balance between smaller stepsizes that produce better PSNR and larger stepsizes that are better in terms of computational time and effort has to be achieved.
+However, note that the difference in PSNR values is not significant as Figure \ref{fig:psnr-s} shows.
 Figure \ref{fig:time-s} and the gradient values for the CPU times in Table \ref{tab:stepsize} show clearly that a stepsize $s \geq 4$ provides significant improvement regarding computational times.

-The computational effort is significantly better in Matlab than in Python.
+As for the rank value $r$, the computational effort is significantly better in Matlab than in Python.